uk-gov-mirror/hmrc.contact-frontend/README.md

 * form included in the underlying page, retrieved by partial and initially hidden

 If you want to display this form as a standalone page, you should render such a link on your page:
-* if user is unauthenticated - `https://www.development.tax.service.gov.uk/contact/beta-feedback-unauthenticated?service=${serviceId}&additinal parameters`
+* if user is unauthenticated - `https://www.{environment}.tax.service.gov.uk/contact/beta-feedback-unauthenticated?service=${serviceId}&additinal parameters`
-* if user is authenticated - `https://www.development.tax.service.gov.uk/contact/beta-feedback?service=${serviceId}&additional parameters`
+* if user is authenticated - `https://www.{environment}.tax.service.gov.uk/contact/beta-feedback?service=${serviceId}&additional parameters`

 Customization flags:
 * *service* - consuming services should specify their identifier as a 'service' parameter of requests to contact-frontend.
 Value of this parameter will be later passed to Splunk and would allow to properly analyze feedback
 * *canOmitComments* - consuming services can decide that 'comments' field is optional.
-In order to to that, consuming service have to add 'canOmitComments=true' field to the requst
+In order to do that, consuming service have to add 'canOmitComments=true' field to the requst
 * *backURL* - (only for standalone page).
 Beta feedback form can contain 'Back' button redirecting user back to consuming service.
 In order to achieve that, the consuming service has to specify destination URL.

-If you want to embed feedback form on your page, you have to create endpoints in your frontend service that redirect users requests to contact-frontend and wrap HTML code returned in a response in your services layout.
+If you want to embed feedback form on your page, you have to create endpoints in your frontend service that redirect user's requests to contact-frontend and wrap HTML code returned in a response in your services layout.
 Three requests need to be handled:

 a) GET endpoint to show the form.
 This should result in making backend GET call to the endpoint